 Sir Henry Wellcome was a collector who, through his agents, amassed well over a million books, paintings and objects from around the world, aiming to tell a global story of health and medicine.

-‘Medicine Man’ is our free permanent display of a small part of that huge collection.
-The exhibition shows extraordinary examples of the many ways in which people, through time and across cultures, have sought to understand the workings of the human body, to protect themselves, and care for one another.
+‘Medicine Man’ was our free permanent display of a small part of that huge collection.
+The exhibition showed extraordinary examples of the many ways in which people, through time and across cultures, sought to understand the workings of the human body, to protect themselves, and care for one another.

 Colonial power shaped how the collection was put together and understood.
-From November 2020 you can experience a series of interventions in the exhibition in which artists and writers respond to an exhibit of their choice.
-Addressing the collection’s colonial legacies, their responses will reveal human stories that previous histories of health and medicine have hidden or ignored.
+In 2021 we installed a series of interventions in the exhibition in which artists and writers responded to an exhibit of their choice.
+Addressing the collection’s colonial legacies, their responses highlighted human stories that previous histories of health and medicine had hidden or ignored.